hakwerk/labca/README.md

 The value in the issue field should be the domain of your LabCA instance, not the hostname.
 This value can be found in the issuerDomain property in the /home/labca/boulder_labca/config/va.json file.
 See also the [Let's Encrypt&trade; page on CAA](https://letsencrypt.org/docs/caa/).

+If all seems to be working at first, but you hit the **rate limit** after successfully issueing two certificates, make sure that in your list of whitelisted/lockdown domains (in the Manage section on the Config tab) you include all the subdomains that you want to use.
+So if you want to issue for `abc.dev.lan` and `def.dev.lan`, as well as `xyz.home.lan`, then you should include both `dev.lan` and `home.lan`.
+Only using `lan` in this example will trigger that rate limit.

 ### NOTE

 Although LabCA tries to be as robust as possible, use it at your own risk.
 If you depend on it, make sure that you know what you are doing!